A comprehensive and current listing of housing related terms and definitions

 Social Housing Agreement (SHA): See Canada Ontario Social Housing Agreement.

-Social Housing Investment Program (SHIP): This is the investment pool managed by SHSC Financial Inc. (SHSCFI) and Phillips, Hager & North in which prescribed providers are required to invest their capital reserves as of February, 2003.
+Social Housing Investment Program (SHIP): This is the investment pool managed by Encasa Financial (Encasa) and Phillips, Hager & North in which prescribed providers are required to invest their capital reserves as of February, 2003.
 If your non-profit is named in the Housing Services Act c.
 6 Sched.
 1, s.
-127 you are a prescribed provider for purposes of the investment program.
+127, you are a prescribed provider for purposes of the investment program.
 (See also Pooling of Capital Reserves).

 Social Housing Reform Act 2000 (SHRA): Also known as Bill 128.
 This legislation, proclaimed in Dec.
 2000, gave the Province of Ontario the power to transfer responsibility for social housing administration to the municipal level.
 In 2011, it was repealed with the proclamation of the Housing Services Act.